WebServFH/nip-analyzer-project/README.md

-## Note: The WebServFH.py works with all files and folders in this project the following folders which it not depend on them.
+## Note: The WebServFH.py works with all files and folders in this project; however, it  does not depend on the folders listed below.
       –– Exception_Handling_Analysis_Output Folder
       –– Experiment Folder
       –– GitHub_Repo_Details